aturner6/Team10-TrashSorter-Miniproject/README.md

 course assignment.
 You should tailor this repo based on your team composition, roles, and the tasks at hand.

+Complete the project documentation in your Miniproject repo including:
+Project summary (as .md) including
+Description of device
+Photo(s) of device
+Description of how to use your device
+Record a link to your device in operation (< 10s) and link to file stored in your team google team folder under /video References to any source materials adopted in the project Project support documents
+Flowcharts and or/state charts of system
+Schematic of device (no fritzing please)
+Mechanical design and CAD drawings/STLs of enclosure (if MEs on team) Code folder including embedded code comments
+Simple readme.md in each subfolder

 # Project Summary

 This device is a self-contained meeting timer that runs MicroPython on a Seeed XIAO ESP32-S3.
 The countdown begins after the user uses two tactile buttons to choose a predetermined time (15, 20, 25, or 30 minutes).
 Three status LEDs (powered with PWM for a pulsating effect) show the device's current condition, and a stepper motor powers an actual clock hand that scrolls down as time passes.